Andy Baraghani: After Bon Appétit (2021–present)

 Baraghani's cookbook, The Cook You Want to Be: Everyday Recipes to Impress, was published in 2022 by Lorena Jones Books.
 The cookbook contains recipes and essays on his childhood, international travels, and career.
 According to The Mercury News, it "features a wide range of veg-forward, flavor-packed and often unexpected dishes" as well as dishes he ate in his childhood such as aush reshteh, a stew, and chelo (pilaf) with tahdig (scorched rice).
 The book won him a James Beard Award in the general cookbook category in 2023.

 In a 2023 interview, Baraghani stated he was planning to write his second book and start a project to produce city guides for worldwide destinations.

 Personal life

 Baraghani is gay.
 He lives with his husband Keith Pollock, whom he met while they were employed by Condé Nast.
 Pollock has worked as an executive of Architectural Digest and West Elm, a brand of houseware stores.
 They met in 2017, and after a period of "flirty friendship," they began dating.
 Pollock proposed in March 2023, and just over a year later, they married in New York.

-Baraghani stated in a Bon Appétit article that he had only worked in a kitchen with one other man who was openly gay, despite cooking in "male-led" kitchens through his career, and he felt as though kitchens "weren't exactly environments that encouraged me to come out" due to cultural norms of the profession.
+Baraghani stated in a Bon Appétit article that he had only worked in a kitchen with one other man who was openly gay, despite cooking in "male-led" kitchens through his career, and felt as though kitchens "weren't exactly environments that encouraged me to come out" due to cultural norms of the profession.